LeeDrew86/AWS-Projects/CI-CD Project/README.md

 Following the successful instance setup, AWS CodeDeploy was employed to continue pipeline setup.
 An application and deployment group were established, integrating the previously generated IAM role.

+### CodePipeline Setup

+I then created a new pipeline, connecting my AWS account to GitHub and the appropriate repository.
+Choosing the previously creatd applciation and deployment groups, the pipeline was created and deployment began.

 ## Enabling Deployment and Automation

 ### AppSpec Configuration for CodeDeploy